pybind/pybind11/docs/advanced/misc.rst

 running into GIL related errors, we highly recommend you consult the following checklist.

-- [ ] Do you have any global variables that are pybind11 objects or invoke pybind11 functions in either their constructor or destructor?
+- Do you have any global variables that are pybind11 objects or invoke pybind11 functions in either their constructor or destructor?
 You are generally not allowed to invoke any Python function in a global static context.
 We recommend using lazy initialization and then intentionally leaking at the end of the program.

-- [ ] Do you have any pybind11 objects that are members of other C++ structures?
-One common overlooked requirement is that pybind11 objects have to increase their reference count whenever their copy constructor is called.
+- Do you have any pybind11 objects that are members of other C++ structures?
+One commonly overlooked requirement is that pybind11 objects have to increase their reference count whenever their copy constructor is called.
 Thus, you need to be holding the GIL to invoke the copy constructor of any C++ class that has a pybind11 member.
 This can sometimes be very tricky to track for complicated programs Think carefully when you make a pybind11 object a member in another struct.

-- [ ] C++ destructors that invoke Python functions are a particular troublesome setting as destructors can sometimes get invoked in weird and unexpected circumstances.
+- C++ destructors that invoke Python functions can be particularly troublesome as destructors can sometimes get invoked in weird and unexpected circumstances as a result of exceptions.

 Binding sequence data types, iterators, the slicing protocol, etc.